zhanggao1/logtool/README.md

 As a conclusion, the total complexity is $O(NlogN)$ for time complexity and O(N) for space complexity

-## File Struct
-files are organized follows golang convention:
- - **heap/heap.go**
-	 - file for package heap, provide heap container and related algorithm
- - **main/main.go**
-	 - file for package main provide log file scan and the main process for the tool

 ## Bugs

 ## TODO